lynnlilu/lynnlilu.github.io/_pages/about.md

 \[Nov.
 2019\] I received the travel grant from the Global Young Scientists Summit Singapore 2020.

 \[Oct.
-2019\] We received the first runner-up poster award in ACM MobiCom 2019, whose work is collaborated with Prof. Yingying Chen's group.
-Congratulations!
+2019\] We received the first runner-up poster award in ACM MobiCom 2019.
+[//]: # (whose work is collaborated with Prof. Yingying Chen's group.
+Congratulations!)

 \[Oct.
 2019\] One paper was accepted by IEEE Transactions on Mobile Computing.